beehive-lab/Maxine-Jenkins/README.md

     }
 }
   ```
- - Now go to the roor of the project (BenchVisualizer/) and run:
+ - Now go to the root of the project (BenchVisualizer/) and run:
-   `python manage.py runmigrations visualizer` and `python manage.py migrate`.
+   `python manage.py makemigrations visualizer` and `python manage.py migrate`.
    If any error pops up, you can delete the BenchVisualizer/visualizer/migrations folder and try the commands again.

  - If you have protection enabled on the Jenkins server, you will need to go into the file BenchVisualizer/visualizer/utilities/JenkinsConnector.py and modify the user name and access token in line 12.

  - To start the built-in Django server, run: `python manage.py runserver` from the project root directory.
 This will run the server on the   port 8000.
 The command takes an optional argument if you want a different, specific port.
  - Open a web browser and paste the url `http://127.0.0.1:8000/visualizer/`.
 The application interface is displayed with no data (no Jenkins jobs registered yet).
 Click the button "Register Job" on the upper right corner.
 If the connection to Jenkins is successfull, a list of all the Jenkins Job is displayed.
 Select the Jobs to be registered and submit (without checking the purge box).
 Checking again on `http://127.0.0.1:8000/visualizer/` will have the list of registered jobs.
 Select one to display the benchmark details for the job's builds.

+# Benchmark Pipeline